google/traceur-compiler/CONTRIBUTING.md

 isn’t one already).
 If your patch is going to be large it might be a good idea to get the discussion started early.
 You can always email traceur-compiler-discuss@googlegroups.com to discuss future work.
-1. Make sure that the bug references a strawman, an approved proposal or in the latest ES6 spec draft at http://wiki.ecmascript.org/.
+1. Make sure that the bug references a strawman, an approved proposal or is in the latest ES6 spec draft at http://wiki.ecmascript.org/.
 We will not accept language feature patches that are not on the track for future versions of JavaScript.